-I have traveled to faraway and distinct places across the United States to make large-scale, site-responsive works since 2015.
-In this nomadic practice, material and process act as poetic metaphors for – and exercises in – largely philosophical concerns surrounding change and the passage of time.
-In particular, I am interested in the formation and dissolution of personal landscapes in contemporary settings.
-The conditions under which these changes take place are, to me, riveting.
-They include birth, death, migration, myth, meteorological cycles and the temporal parameters of human perception.
+Landscape is an emerging organism, one that simultaneously lives and dies.
+In my practice, material and process act as poetic metaphors for – and rigorous exercises in – philosophical concerns surrounding change.
+Recent projects explore the formation and dissolution of landscapes in contemporary settings.
+The conditions under which these fluctuations take place are riveting; they include ritual, myth, migration, globalization, meteorological events, and the temporal parameters of human perception.

-Ultimately, these inquiries are genuine attempts to harness the momentary, such as the passing of a single hour, to allude to the eternal, like the dissolve of dusk into night.
+Ultimately, these works are attempts to harness the momentary, such as the passing of a single hour, to allude to the eternal, like the dissolve of dusk into night.